CBD Oil Stocks 2019

 With this in mind, here is a list of the top CBD stocks for 2019.
 Some are doing well, while others are still facing headwinds from the October 2018 stock market sell-off.
 They all have great long-term growth potential, however.

 |Aphria Inc||NYSE:APHA, TSX:APH|

 |Emerald Health Therapeutics Inc||TSX.V:EMH, OTCMKTS:EMHTF|

 |GW Pharmaceuticals PLC||NASDAQ:GWPH|

-That said, many CBD oil stocks would be classified as penny stocks.
-That’s why it’s important to do a lot of research and determine which CBD oil stocks are poised for growth and which ones deserve to go up in smoke.
+That said, like cryptocurrencies, many CBD oil stocks are classified as penny stocks.
+That’s why it’s important to do a lot of research and determine which CBD oil stocks are poised for growth in 2019 and which ones deserve to go up in smoke.